valankar/ringmod_sidechain/README.md

 #### [Ringmod Sidechain MXXX.bwtemplate.zip](Ringmod%20Sidechain%20MXXX.bwtemplate.zip)

 Bitwig example project/template that uses MXXX instead of Grid FX.
-This is what I use, as it does not add any latency and bugs seen with Grid FX.
+The main difference is it does not add any latency as seen with Grid FX.

 ### Reaper